fchavonet/holbertonschool-shell/basics/README.md

 <br>
 Write a script that changes the working directory to the user’s home directory.
 <br>
-- You are not allowed to use any shell variables
+- You are not allowed to use any shell variables.
 <br><br>

 ```